Pull-Apart Apple Bread Recipe

 Apple Bread Recipe

-This homemade apple bread is everything you can ask for in a sweet bread recipe.
+Pull-apart apple bread is everything you can ask for in a sweet bread recipe.
 A soft and fluffy bread loaf that’s rolled out like cinnamon buns and topped with a generous portion of a vanilla butter spread, chunks or grated fresh apple and finished off with cinnamon sugar.
-The dough is cut and stacked like a pull-apart bread and topped with the most heavenly glaze.
+The dough is cut and stacked like a pull-apart bread and topped with the best glaze.

 - When adding the stacked dough to the pan, for a pull-apart bread loaf, stack the bread loosely in a single layer.